Home » Glossary » Zinc

 Why is zinc added to steel?

-Zinc achieves ‘rust prevention’ by oxidizing itself, aside from the obvious advantage of inhibiting corrosion and shielding the carbon steel underneath.
-Think of it as the zinc that makes the steel solid, almost an act of sacrificing itself.
-The process also significantly increases the steel’s life span.
-It’s a very short process that takes just minutes to do, and it’s a perfect match to pair with the steel required to create a large range of products because zinc is common and inexpensive.
+Zinc achieves “rust prevention” by oxidizing itself, providing the advantage of inhibiting corrosion and protecting the carbon steel underneath.
+Think of zinc as a protective layer that sacrifices itself to keep the steel intact.
+The process significantly increases the steel’s lifespan.
+It is a relatively quick process and pairs well with steel used in a wide range of products, as is common and inexpensive.

 A coating of a zinc layer provides protection to minimize rusting and increase the lifetime of steel or aluminum.
 According to Figueira et al.: